23 Jun How is a Deviated Septum Repaired?

 Correcting the Condition

-Treating deviated septum is now easier considering the many solutions that have been introduced by medical professionals.
+Treating deviated septum is now easier due to medical advancements that have been introduced.
 Among the best treatments is Septoplasty a surgical procedure performed to straighten the septum.
 The procedure takes about sixty to ninety minutes, and patients are usually allowed to go home after a few hours of observation.

 It is performed through the nostrils; therefore, there are no bruising or external signs.
 Local or general anesthesia is applied then an endoscopy is used to visualize the nasal passages, evaluate the septum shape and make a route for minimum bleeding and inflammation.
 During the surgery, badly crooked portions are removed partly or entirely, or they may be readjusted and reinserted in the nose.
 Nasal packing after the surgery is inserted to prevent excessive bleeding.
 The patient will then be allowed to rest and wear off the anesthesia.